behas/lucene-skos/README.md

     PerFieldAnalyzerWrapper indexAnalyzer = new PerFieldAnalyzerWrapper(new SimpleAnalyzer(matchVersion), analyzerPerField);

     IndexWriter writer = new IndexWriter(new RAMDirectory(), new IndexWriterConfig(matchVersion, indexAnalyzer));
     writer.addDocument(doc);

-Now a search for "arms", for instance, returns the indexed document in the result list because the label "weapons", which is defined as prefLabel of some SKOS concept, has been expanded by additional terms including "arms".
+Now a search for "arms", for instance, returns the indexed document in the results list because the label "weapons", which is defined as prefLabel of some SKOS concept, has been expanded by additional terms including "arms".

     BooleanQuery query1 = new BooleanQuery();
     query1.add(new TermQuery(new Term("title", "arms")), BooleanClause.Occur.SHOULD);